isbel8ai/product-store-api/README.md

 # Product Store Api
 ## Description
 Management system for a local shop business.
-It helps owners to supervise and control the live cycle of the products they sell, from the moment they are received to when they are sold.
+It helps owners to supervise and control the life cycle of the products they sell, from the moment they are received to when they are sold.

 ## Requirements
 - Management of products